moonggae/stardew-valley-randomizer/README.md

     * There's also no way of actually knowing whether the fish is actually valid for the special order
   * We need to modify the ObjectContextTags to take the randomization in mind so that these orders will actually be possible
 * Music restarts when you transition screens, even if it's the same song
-* Issues with non-English languages being inconsistent with the letter bundles
+* [Fixed in upcoming 0.6.0 release] Issues with non-English languages being inconsistent with the letter bundles
   * As such to avoid any issues, do not switch your language after starting a seed, and be consistent which languages are used when playing multiplayer
 * This mod does not fully support other languages (but it does for the most part)
   * Randomly generated weapon/crop names are English